RichardScottOZ/mineral-exploration-machine-learning/README.md

 * [Remote Sensing]()

 # Web Services
-If listed it is assumed they are data generally, if just pictures like WMS it will say so.
+If listed it is assumed they are generally data, if just pictures like WMS it will say so.
 ## Australia
 * [AusGIN](https://www.geoscience.gov.au/web-services)
 * [Geoscience Australia](http://services.ga.gov.au/)